Scottish Masters Cross Country Championships

-The Women's Championship was started by the Scottish Women's Veteran Runners Association in 1974 for all women over 35.
+The Women's Championship was started by the Scottish Women Veteran Runners Association in 1974-5 for all women over 35.
 The Championship was continued by the Scottish Athletics Federation.

 In 2011 the following rules were brought in for the Championships.
-Masters Championships will be held in 5 year categories for athletes on or over 40 on the day of the race in accordance with the latest IAAF ruling.
-Athletes will compete only in their own 5 year age category but races may be combined for brevity.
+Masters Championships will be held in 5 year categories.
+Athletes will compete in their own 5 year age category and the overall race.

 M40, M45, M50, M55, M60 will run together over 8,000 metres

 All women + M65, M70 etc will run together over 6,000 metres